-Here lies Alva Lee “Bobo” Holloman, who is the only pitcher in baseball’s Modern Era to throw a no-hitter in his first major-league start.
+Here lies Alva Lee “Bobo” Holloman, who was the first pitcher in baseball’s Modern Era to throw a no-hitter in his first major-league start.
 He also has one of the shortest careers of any pitcher who threw a no-no. Holloman pitched 22 games for the St. Louis Browns in 1953.

 The fun thing about no-hitters is their utter unpredictability.
 Great pitchers can go a whole career and never get close, and some run-of-the-mill hurler might catch lightning in a bottle for 27 outs and put his name in the history book.
 The game I’ll briefly describe below was one of the unlikeliest of the near 300 no-hitters ever thrown.